-In the RegRNALab, we leverage bioinformatic and genomic data analysis to understand how gene regulatory mechanisms change through time, while mantaining the intricate development and diversity of cells we find in multicellular plants and animals.
+In the RegRNALab, we leverage bioinformatic and genomic data analysis to understand how gene regulatory mechanisms change through time, while maintaining the intricate development and diversity of cells we find in multicellular plants and animals.

 We aim to identify and characterise gene control mechanisms to unveil new medical and biotechnological applications of transitory gene control using RNA.
+We are actively developing RNA-based technology for plants.

-We are currently comparing the evolution of lncRNAs in synthenic regions in plants to measure how quickly they are lost gain across plant evolution.
+We are currently comparing the evolution of lncRNAs in syntenic regions in plants to measure how quickly they are lost gain across plant evolution.
 We also aim to understand what fraction of lncRNAs are under splicing, positional and structural selection in this kingdom.

 One of the greatest limiting factors in the identification of lncRNA function is the lack of functional information at the modular level that could potentially be extrapolated to other lncRNAs.
 We are working in the identification of “structural domains” in lncRNAs that allow us to infer the function of such molecules de novo using bioinformatic methods for their identification join with experimental methods for functional validation.